stormpath/stormpath-documentation/source/reference.rst

   * - ``resetSuccessEmailStatus``
     - String
-    - ``enabled`` or ``disabled``
+    - ``ENABLED`` or ``DISABLED``
     - The status of the reset success email.
-If this is set to ``enabled``, then Stormpath will send the email when an Account’s password reset email workflow is successful.
+If this is set to ``ENABLED``, then Stormpath will send the email when an Account’s password reset email workflow is successful.
 The email template that is sent is defined in the passwordPolicy’s ``resetSuccessEmailTemplates``.

   * - ``resetSuccessEmailTemplates``
     - String (Link)